-Construction Management graduates are eager to begin their careers with college diplomas under their belts.
+Graduates are eager to begin their careers with college diplomas under their belts.
 They have acquired much knowledge and skills in this arena of work but there is more to learn in a practical sense.
-Adding some valuable tips to their mental toolbox is like getting some additional guidance from a mentor.
+For graduates, adding some valuable construction management tips for success is like getting some additional guidance from a mentor.

 Stay Committed to Day-to-Day Duties